aburito/SceneIt/ReadMe.md

 ## **Project Description**

 Scene It! ® is a movie review website with a database backend.
 We will use React for the front and an API for the backend.
-For our database we will be using MySQL version 8.
+For our database we will be using PostgreSQL version 13.2.
 Our goal is to make a user friendly interface that remains simple yet informative.

 ## **Project Requirements**